IDF1

-IDF1 is a French family oriented, local television channel.
+IDF1 was a French family oriented, local television channel.
 Broadcasting on the TNT service to the Île-de-France region from the Eiffel Tower.
 It is owned by Groupe JLA.

 History

 After the rejection of "DO-TV" and "CLUB-RECRE" on the TNT service, IDF1 was finally selected by the Conseil supérieur de l'audiovisuel (CSA) on 5 June 2007, to broadcast on channel 22 on the TNT service in Île-de-France.

 On the evening of 20 March 2008, IDF1 was launched.
+It was closed on 26 May 2023.

 Broadcasting

-Since 20 March 2008, IDF1 is broadcast on channel 22 of the TNT service in Île-de-France from the Eiffel Tower, and is also present on Numericable (Channel 17) and soon on ADSL networks.
+20 March 2008 to 26 May 2023, IDF1 Was broadcast on channel 22 of the TNT service in Île-de-France from the Eiffel Tower, and is also present on Numericable (Channel 17) and soon on ADSL networks.
 It will therefore cover a population area of nearly 12 million people, or an area equivalent to three times the size of the French Community of Belgium.